Can We Not With The Kendall Jenner Lip-Injection Speculation?

 Kendall has deffo had her lips done 👀 pic.twitter.com/OiLwvIdOMe— Hannah Cedella (@hancedella) November 22, 2016

 The controversy grew to the point that Kylie herself had to address it in an almost-comical formal statement.
-In a video posted on Snapchat, she apologizes to Kendall for allegedly stirring up the rumors by overdrawing her lips.
+In a video posted on Snapchat, she apologises to Kendall for allegedly stirring up the rumours by overdrawing her lips.

 "You guys, Kendall let me over-line her lips today with lip liner, and everyone thinks she got lip injections," she says, keeping the camera on Kendall's face.
 "I'm sorry Kendall."
 They both laugh.